bgavran/autodiff/README.md

 To get the gradient of some computational graph with respect to some variable, `Grad` module is used.
 Grad is a *dynamically created Module*: it creates a new DAG based on the input node and the w.r.t. node.
 Since Grad is a Module and Module is inheriting from Node, it is possible to take the gradient of the gradient of a computational graph, and so on.

+Update: the last commit requires some description in the last two paragraphs to be corrected.
+For now, `grad` is not a `Module` and the `Module` changed a bit, but everything still works and the code is more elegant.

 ## Side note - what are really the first principles of learning mechanisms?